-The Trustee has reported on two of these significant votes per fund only as the most significant votes.
+The Trustee has reported on three significant votes only as the most significant votes.
 If members wish to obtain more investment manager voting information, this is available upon request from the Trustee.

 BlackRock

 BlackRock determines which votes are significant using the following criteria: